DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

 Using Linux* Core Isolation to Reduce Context Switches
 ------------------------------------------------------

-While the threads used by an Intel® DPDK application are pinned to logical cores on the system, it is possible for the Linux scheduler to run other tasks on those cores also.
+While the threads used by an DPDK application are pinned to logical cores on the system, it is possible for the Linux scheduler to run other tasks on those cores also.
 To help prevent additional workloads from running on those cores, it is possible to use the isolcpus Linux* kernel parameter to isolate them from the general Linux scheduler.

-For example, if Intel® DPDK applications are to run on logical cores 2, 4 and 6, the following should be added to the kernel parameter list:
+For example, if DPDK applications are to run on logical cores 2, 4 and 6, the following should be added to the kernel parameter list:

 .. code-block:: console

     isolcpus=2,4,6

-Loading the Intel® DPDK KNI Kernel Module
+Loading the DPDK KNI Kernel Module
 -----------------------------------------

-To run the Intel® DPDK Kernel NIC Interface (KNI) sample application, an extra kernel module (the kni module) must be loaded into the running kernel.
+To run the DPDK Kernel NIC Interface (KNI) sample application, an extra kernel module (the kni module) must be loaded into the running kernel.
-The module is found in the kmod sub-directory of the Intel® DPDK target directory.
+The module is found in the kmod sub-directory of the DPDK target directory.
-Similar to the loading of the igb_uio module, this module should be loaded using the insmod command as shown below (assuming that the current directory is the Intel® DPDK target directory):
+Similar to the loading of the igb_uio module, this module should be loaded using the insmod command as shown below (assuming that the current directory is the DPDK target directory):

 .. code-block:: console